Update: ‘Dodge electric sedan’ and ‘2023 Hyundai Ioniq 6‘ sections updated.

 The next-gen Chrysler 300 will be an electric sedan, Australian magazine Drive reported based on insider information on July 1, 2022.
 Development of the Chrysler 300 Electric has started, and the model will be a cousin of a Dodge electric sedan, as per the report.

-Production of the seventh-gen Dodge Charger and the second-gen Chrysler 300 are at the Brampton (Ont.)
+Production of the seventh-gen Dodge Charger and the second-gen Chrysler 300 will take place at Brampton (Ont.)
 Assembly Plant in Canada.
 Stellantis plans to end the production of these L-series models when it begins retooling the factory in 2024.
 Rumor has it that the Chrysler electric sedan will follow in 2026.

 The Australian publication claims that the Chrysler 300 and Dodge electric sedans will have a system voltage of 800 volts.
 They will be based on the STLA Large platform as they are full-size models and demand the highest levels of performance parameters Stellantis can offer.
 Plus, the company has confirmed the retooling of the Brampton (Ont.)
 Assembly Plant will make it compatible with the STLA Large platform in 2025.

-Speaking to Automotive News in January 2022, Chrysler CEO Christine Feuell indicated that the successor to the Chrysler 300 would be “a vast departure” from it.
-Expect it to have a new type of silhouette instead of a traditional sedan.
-Performance could be on a whole new level, as the STLA Large platform could allow fitting 330 kW motors at the front and rear axle.
+Speaking to Automotive News in January 2022, Chrysler CEO Christine Feuell indicated that the successor to the Chrysler 300 would be “a vast departure.”
+Expected with a new type of silhouette, performance could be at a whole new level, as the STLA Large could allow fitting 330 kW motors at the front and rear axle.
 While the gas-powered 300 can do 0-60 mph in less than six seconds, the 300 Electric could accomplish the same in half that time.

 Dodge electric sedan